hossein-haeri/reward-sharing-relational-networks/README.md

 Setup & Usage
 -------------

-1. Dependencies: Ensure you have all the necessary dependencies installed.
-(Provide a `requirements.txt` for ease.)
+1. Dependencies: Ensure you have all the necessary dependencies required by MPE and MADDPG installed. you can check them from the readme in maddpg directory.
+Since some of the required packages are outdated, setting up a virtual environment is highly recommended!
 2. Training: To train the agents, cd into maddpg/experiments and run `python train_v2.py`.
 Use argument --exp-name to keep track of your experiment Adjust the training parameters as required but the default parameters are the ones used in the paper.
 3. Visualization: To visualize the behavior of the agents use --restore to load an already trained experiment and use --display to see the agent behaviors.